filipe-maia/flatcam/README.md

 [INFO][MainThread] FlatCAM Starting...
 ```

-TODO: This error happens sometimes while starting flatcam, and re-starting it usually solves it, so this is a minor bug:
+TODO: This error happens sometimes while starting flatcam, and re-starting FlatCAM usually solves this error, so this is a minor bug:
 ```
 Traceback (most recent call last):
   File "C:\flatcam\GUIElements.py", line 47, in on_toggle